vitessio/website/content/en/docs/design-docs/vttablet/tm-model.md

 ### Exception 1: Mastership

-In the case of flows that designate who the master is, the topo is the authority.
+In the case of flows that designate who the primary is, the topo is the authority.
 For such requests, the tablet will first try to update its record, and only then succeed.
 This is required because of how the new mastership redesign works.

 ### Exception 2: VTTablet startup